 More generally, you should look at these factors when you choose a pod system e-cig:

-- Battery life: The number before the “mAh” is the capacity, which roughly tells you how long the battery will last between charges.
+The number before the “mAh” is the capacity, which roughly tells you how long the battery will last between charges.
 On simple, automatic draw and nicotine salt only devices, lower capacities of 300 to 500 mAh are acceptable, but generally speaking you want at least 1,000 mAh to get a day’s worth of vaping on a single charge.
 This should be increased for “pod mod” style devices.

-- Available coils: Different devices have different coil options, with higher resistance (over 1 ohm) coils being better for nicotine salt e-juice, and sub ohm (under 1 ohm) options with bigger wicking holes being better for ordinary e-juice.
+Different devices have different coil options, with higher resistance (over 1 ohm) coils being better for nicotine salt e-juice, and sub ohm (under 1 ohm) options with bigger wicking holes being better for ordinary e-juice.
 Always check the coils available for your device and use the resistance to get an idea of what to expect.

 Although “automatic” draws are more like smoking a cigarette – and you might prefer this – remember that you do get used to using a button pretty quickly.
 Generally, “manual” activation gives you better performance and is more reliable.

-- Power output: Alongside the battery capacity and coils, it’s a good idea to look at the power a pod system e-cigarette can put out.
+Alongside the battery capacity and coils, it’s a good idea to look at the power a pod system e-cigarette can put out.
 Ones with smaller batteries and higher-resistance coils don’t need as high a power output (even 15 W is more than enough), but if you’re using sub ohm coils something higher (up to 40 W or even more) allows you to get the most out of the coil.

-- Airflow options/MTL or DTL: Most pod systems don’t offer adjustable airflow, but some do, and this is definitely worth checking.
+Most pod systems don’t offer adjustable airflow, but some do, and this is definitely worth checking.
 Generally, higher resistance coils work well with less airflow and mouth to lung (MTL) draws (like smoking a cigarette), and lower-resistance ones work better with open airflow and direct to lung (DTL) draws.
 Adjustable airflow lets you work with both or fine-tune it to your preferences.

-- Replaceable coils: While changing coils might seem a bit involved for your first device (and you definitely don’t have to), in general, running costs will be lower if you get a pod system with replaceable coils.
+While changing coils might seem a bit involved for your first device (and you definitely don’t have to), in general, running costs will be lower if you get a pod system with replaceable coils.
 Otherwise the cost of replacement pods adds up over time.

 There are other factors – price, for example – but these are the main things where some guidance might be useful.
 Of course, you should also read reviews of the device you’re considering and weigh your options before making a decision.

-The good news is that pod e-cigarettes tend to be affordable, and they’re a good thing to have as a backup even if you end up switching to traditional mods or something more advanced.
+The good news is that pod mods and salt nic devices tend to be affordable, and they’re a good thing to have as a backup even if you end up switching to traditional mods or something more advanced.
 But with the options on this list and the brief guide, you’ll be able to find something that works well for you.